French report: 330,000 children victims of church sex abuse

 He said the number of victims the report identifies is “a minimum.”

-"Some victims did not dare to speak out or trust the commission,” he said, expressing concerns that the church in France still “hasn’t understood” and has sought to minimize its responsibilities.
+“Some victims did not dare to speak out or trust the commission,” he said.

-The church must not only acknowledge events but also compensate victims, Devaux said.
-“It is indispensable that the church redresses the harm caused by all these crimes, and (financial) compensation is the first step.”

 The Preynat case led to the resignation last year of the former archbishop of Lyon, Cardinal Philippe Barbarin, who has been accused of failing to report the abuses to civil authorities when he learned about them in the 2010s.
 France’s highest court ruled earlier this year that Barbarin did not cover up the case.